A couple of weeks ago I received this question about innovation metrics via email:

 The C-suite is our customer, and we have to focus on what the customer actually wants.
 I’m not saying we just build what the customer wants — the customer might be wrong and want a “faster horse.”
 But we have to meet the customer where they are.

 (Note: If the customer asks for a faster horse, do not build a faster horse.
 Ask, “Why do you want a faster horse?
 What would you use it for?”
 If the customer wants a faster horse to move cargo across town, a car might be a great invention.
-If the customer wants a faster horse to win a horse race, a car is a terrible invention.)
+When the customer wants a faster horse to win a horse race, a car is a terrible invention.)

 If we’re not sure what metrics our customers will accept, we should do the obvious and go talk to our customers.
 We may need to sell them a metric that they didn’t know about, but can get behind once they understand the value proposition.
 (And of course we’d better make sure we’re explaining the value proposition well!)